cymen/cymen.github.io/_posts/2013-11-03-brother-hl-2270DW-and-dd-wrt.md

 ---
 layout: post
-title: Brother HL-2270DW and DD-WRT
+title: 'Brother HL-2270DW and DD-WRT'
 ---

 The Brother HL-2270DW is an excellent and inexpensive laser printer with support